All head injuries should be taken seriously. Even a seemingly minor concussion can have long-term effects.

 If the head is then forced backward, resulting in a secondary strike against the back of the skull, it’s called a coup-contrecoup injury.

-Contact Our Charlotte, North Carolina Traumatic Brain Injury Lawyers
+Contact Our Charlotte, North Carolina Traumatic Brain Injury Attorney

 If you or someone you love suffered a traumatic brain injury, don’t hesitate to contact our office to schedule an initial consultation.